Skip to main content

 Every sewage job starts with Category 3 containment.
 We isolate the affected area and use negative air pressure with HEPA filtration before any material removal begins.
 This keeps contamination from spreading to clean areas.

 All porous materials that contacted Category 3 water come out: carpet and padding, contaminated drywall, saturated subfloor sections, and insulation.
 All removed material goes into sealed disposal bags.
 After removal, remaining structural surfaces are treated with EPA-registered hospital-grade disinfectants.
-We verify moisture content across all remaining materials before clearance.
+We verify surface decontamination with ATP testing before clearance.
+ATP testing measures biological residue at the surface level and confirms the disinfection was effective.
+We also verify moisture content across all remaining materials.
 If the sewage event involved significant water volume, structural drying of wall assemblies and subfloor cavities is part of the same job.
 Documentation of the Category 3 protocol is provided in a format that satisfies insurance carrier requirements for sewage claims.
 If sewer gas odor persists after cleanup, that is a separate drain or vent issue.
 Read our odor removal page for how we locate and treat odor sources that remain after the primary remediation is complete.